-By mid August, summer camp is often winding down, the family vacation is just a memory, and back to school is still a few weeks away.
+It's August, and summer camp may be winding down, the family vacation just a memory, and back to school still a few weeks away.
 Restless kids and free, unstructured time can leave parents looking for things to do.

-Day trips can be the perfect diversion - venture out to explore new territory, and return home in time to sleep in the comfort of your own bed (no hotel expense, either!).
+While we've uncovered plenty of summertime things to do in and around Boston, day trips can often be the perfect diversion - venture out to explore new territory, and return home in time to sleep in the comfort of your own bed (no hotel expense, either!).
 We’ve rounded up more than 15 places in Massachusetts that are all at the most two hours from downtown Boston.
 If your family has a favorite day trip to go with kids, please add to our list in the comments section, below.

 We're glad you're here at Mommy Poppins Boston, your free online resource for everything for families and kids in the greater Boston area.
 We'd love to hear from you with any questions or suggestions! — Tara and Audrey